 What is a Vlog and How Does it Work

-Whereas blogs are in a text format, vlogs are in a video format.
-They have many similar qualities of a blog, which is why for years they were simply called “video blogs.”
+Whereas blogs are in a text format, vlogs are live streams in video format.
+The word vlog naturally stands for video blog and has many similar qualities to a blog.
 Naturally, with the evolution of the internet, this phrase evolved to “vlog” for short.

 Blog and Vlog Differences